Laikipia Safari Options

 This is a superb wildlife conservancy in the south of Laikipia with excellent wildlife sightings.
 Several bush camps are found there including Ol Pejeta Bush Camp, Porini Rhino Camp and Kicheche Laikipia Camp.

-The Ol Pejeta Conservancy is particularly known for its large population of black and white rhino and guests have an excellent chance of seeing both.
-Ol Pejeta also boasts reticulated giraffe, the rare Grevy’s zebra, plenty of plains game and a healthy complement of predators; in fact the Conservancy has the highest resident game-to-area ratio of any park or reserve in Kenya.
+The Ol Pejeta Conservancy is particularly known for its large population of black and white rhino.
+And you have an excellent chance of seeing both.
+Ol Pejeta also boasts reticulated giraffe, the rare Grevy’s zebra, plenty of plains game and a healthy complement of predators.
+In fact Ol Pejeta Conservancy has the highest resident game-to-area ratio of any park or reserve in Kenya.

 Ranches of Laikipia

 Further to the north are large private ranches and Samburu tribal lands.
-Loisaba is a 61,000 acre private game conservancy in the heart of Laikipia with the Ewaso Nyiro river on its southern boundary, and dramatic escarpments and wildlife plains in the north.
+Loisaba is a 61,000 acre private game conservancy in the heart of Laikipia.
+It has the Ewaso Nyiro river on its southern boundary.
+And dramatic escarpments and wildlife plains in the north.
 Other recommended ranches and bush homes include Sabuk Lodge, Sosian Lodge and Ol Malo House.

 Lewa Downs Conservancy

-Wildlife is also concentrated in the Lewa Downs conservancy which is one of Africa’s conservation success stories with all of the Big Five on offer.
-It provides a refuge for a number of endangered species including about 10-15% of Kenya’s black and white rhino population and the largest single population of critically endangered Grevy’s zebra.
+Wildlife is also concentrated in the Lewa Downs conservancy.
+Which is one of Africa’s conservation success stories with all of the Big Five on offer.
+It provides a refuge for a number of endangered species including about 10-15% of Kenya’s black and white rhino population.
+And it is home to the largest single population of critically endangered Grevy’s zebra.

-The Lewa Wildlife Conservancy (LWC) has developed this huge tract of land (60,000 acres) as a wildlife conservancy since 1995.
+The Lewa Wildlife Conservancy (LWC) has developed this huge tract of land (60,000 acres) as a wildlife conservancy.
 LWC researchers and staff are available to share their information with lodge guests, either during informal evening discussions, or in the field.
 Sitatunga, a water-loving antelope is another rare species to be found here.
-With 350 bird species, it’s also one of Kenya’s best birding areas.
+With 350 bird species, Lewa is also one of Kenya’s best birding areas.
 There are several safari options including Lewa Safari Camp and Lewa House.